-I’m finally getting around to talking about Office – perhaps because it’s that time of the year.
+Well.
+I’m finally getting around to talking about Office, perhaps because it’s that time of year.
 New year, new me, everyone keeps saying, and I am good, but the rest of the world is definitely stressful.

-Office was released in 2015, so it’s definitely not new.
-But for those of you who haven’t seen it yet: it’s a Korean thriller by Won-Chan Hong, where an overworked intern deals with ghostly possession and an unhinged coworker.
+Office was released in 2015, so it’s definitely not a new movie.
+But for those of you who haven’t seen it yet, it’s a Korean thriller by Won-Chan Hong.
+In the film, an overworked intern named Mi-Rye deals with ghostly possession and an unhinged coworker.

 With Go Ah-sung playing the perpetually stressed-out Lee Mi-Rye, Office paints a vivid picture of a recent graduate who managed to snag what she thinks is the internship of her dreams.
 Instead, it ends up as abusive.

-Like many millennials with temporary employment (seriously, it’s a lot of us), Mi-Rye is living below the poverty line.
-She hides her poverty so she isn’t ostracized further, but in Seoul’s highly competitive workforce having her contract dissolved is seen as a form of failure.
+Like many millennials with temporary employment, Mi-Rye is living below the poverty line.
+She hides her poverty so she isn’t ostracized further, but in Seoul’s highly competitive workforce, having her contract dissolved is seen as a form of failure.

-After Kim suffers a nervous breakdown and murders his entire family, he returns to their company building to hunt down and kill their marketing team.
+Spoilers: After Kim suffers a nervous breakdown and murders his entire family, he returns to their company building to hunt down and kill their marketing team.
 Because of her close relationship with him, Mi-Rye is seen as an accomplice.

-Obviously this comparison between the persistent dread of insecure employment and a supernatural rampage is done to the extreme.
-But the tense pacing of Office—and the terror that creeps up on Mi-Rye as she repeats a series of repetitive tasks for no benefit—is the reason why this film struck me so deeply.
+Obviously, this comparison between the persistent dread of insecure employment and a supernatural rampage is done to the extreme.
+But the tense pace of Office—and the terror that creeps up on Mi-Rye as she repeats a series of repetitive tasks for no benefit—is the reason why this film struck me so deeply.

-Mi-Rye is so terrified of losing her job that she agrees to do this, and she starts to steal the marketing projects from her coworkers to pass them off as her own (in order to appear more useful).
+Mi-Rye is so terrified of losing her job that she agrees to this.
+She starts to steal the marketing projects from her coworkers to pass them off as her own in order to appear more useful.
 Her worst fears come true, however, when she discovers that she is being replaced by a younger, wealthier, more beautiful woman who doesn’t need the job to stay solvent.
 Meanwhile, Mi-Rye is set to starve.